lunageens/JPacmanFuzz/README.md

 # *Fuzzer - Automated Testing Tool for JPacman*
 The Fuzzer is an automated testing tool designed to perform fuzz testing on the JPacman application.
 It is a black-box fuzzer, meaning that the JPacman application code is not visible while fuzzing.
-One can execute the jpacman code with the help of the jpacman-3.0.1 jar file.
+One can execute the JPacman code with the help of the jpacman-3.0.1 jar file.
 The fuzzer generates random maps and action sequences to test the functionality and stability of the JPacman game.

 ## *A general overview of the project*